-To keep costs to women as low as possible, IPM has worked with QPharma to upgrade its manufacturing capacity to enable higher yields, including increasing automation and adding equipment that could simultaneously produce multiple batches of rings.
+To keep costs to women as low as possible, IPM has worked with QPharma (now Sever Pharma Solutions) to upgrade its manufacturing capacity to enable higher yields, including increasing automation and adding equipment that could simultaneously produce multiple batches of rings.

 Collaborating to Meet Women’s Needs

-IPM’s partnering approach to manufacturing also offers an efficient and timely way to minimize the time between potential approval and access to the ring by the women who need it most.
+IPM’s partnering approach to manufacturing offers a strategic and efficient way to ensure a stable supply of high-quality rings, and to minimize the time between potential approval and access to the product by the women who need it most.